 Completion of a minimum of 20 OMM procedures, observed by the DO preceptor and logged as indicated below during the 4-week rotation, must also be verified on the rotation grade form in the preceptor's comments.
 For assistance in determining which preceptors are Stookey approved, please contact the Statewide Campus Regional Dean or Director.

-In the 3rd year, to receive credit for the Stookey Retation, the student must have passed the OPP COMAT as part of their graduation requirements and the requirements enabling passage from their 3rd to 4th year.
+In the 3rd year, to receive credit for the Stookey Rotation and to pass the OPP/Clinical Skills 3 Fall Course, the student must have passed the OPP COMAT.